SinanAkkoyun/ScreenpadLinux/README.md

 when you manually set the brightness to 0 (/opt/screenpad/set_screenpad_brightness.sh 0), the laptop automatically disconnects the screenpad.
 To activate it again you don't need to run enable_screenpad.sh again!
 Just set the brightness to something above 0!

-# TODO: implement enable_screenpad.sh only after optimus NVIDIA has been enabled
+# TODO: implement enable_screenpad.sh only after optimus NVIDIA has been enabled on login!!!

 # TODO: write about shortcuts